Financial-Times/o-typography/README.md

 `o-typography` supports multiple fonts scales, so each font may use a different scale.
 To register a custom font with a custom scale use `oTypographyDefineFontScale`.
 The mixin accepts the font family the scale is for and the scale map (a map of scale numbers to font size/line height).

+If defining a scale for a custom font, first [register the custom font with `o-fonts`](https://github.com/Financial-Times/o-fonts#using-custom-font-families).

 ```scss
 $example-custom-font-family: 'MyCustomFont, sans';
 $example-custom-font-scale: (